Do Houseplants Purify Indoor Air and Improve Air Quality?

 Ethylene Oxide

-Ethylene Oxide (according to UK government) “is used as a chemical intermediate in the production of various products including antifreeze, detergents, fibres and bottles”.
+Ethylene Oxide (according to the UK government) “is used as a chemical intermediate in the production of various products including antifreeze, detergents, fibres and bottles”.
 “Inhalation of Ethylene Oxide” according to the same UK government article “can cause irritation of the eyes and nose, coughing, burning sensation in the mouth and breathlessness.

 In severe cases lung damage can occur.
 Ethylene oxide can be absorbed into the body via inhalation or skin contact causing headache, stomach upset, fitting, coma and heart problems.”
 Read more from source here.